leklachu/endless-sky-syndicate/notes/3-alpha.md

 - 2, Deliver the Romeo to Silver/Vega as bait to the alphas
 	+ -> ship is ready to do the swap, after Downey caught

-	- "The bearer of this document to pass w/o let or hindrance on the authority of Alistair Korban" etc
-		* (maybe alphas bribed/intimidated Korban to get him to make/sign this)
-		* can explain an earlier slip-through-net

 Soylent Seizure

 - following a tip-off about the arrest, join a blockade, then return to Amazon